webpatser/uuid/README.md

 ## 🤝 Contributing

-This is a pure UUID library focused on performance and standards compliance.
+This is a high-performance UUID library focused on speed and standards compliance.
 For Laravel-specific integrations, see [webpatser/laravel-uuid](https://github.com/webpatser/laravel-uuid).

 ---

-**Pure.
-Fast.
+**Fast.
+Modern.
 Standards-compliant.**